 These Vegan Black Bean Lime Burgers are:

 and are great eaten either in a bun or as they are with salad, fries or whatever side takes your fancy.
-My Minted Watermelon Salad is just the perfect accompaniment to them as is my Creamy Avocado Lime Dressing.
+My Minted Watermelon Salad or my Tomato Chickpea Salad with Cilantro & Lime are the perfect accompaniment to them as is my Creamy Avocado Lime Dressing.

-These Vegan Black Bean Lime Burgers keep well in the fridge and also freeze very well.
+These Vegan Black Bean Burgers with Lime keep well in the fridge and also freeze very well.
 Just put a piece of baking parchment between each one to avoid sticking.
-You can reheat them in the oven on 350 for about 10 minutes, 20 if frozen.
+You can reheat them in the oven on 370°F for about 10 minutes, 20 if frozen.

 - 4 green onions chopped

-- 1/4 teaspoon chili flakes / powder (optional)
+- 1/4 teaspoon chili flakes or powder (optional)

 - 1 teaspoon ground cumin